alpersln/alpersln/README.md

 ### Hi there 👋

- I’m full-time interested in iOS App Development
+ -I’m full-time interested in iOS App Development
  -I’m currently learning Swift
  -I also enjoy researching and reading about Mobile UI Design.
  -Goals: Working as an Jr. iOS Developer